dsipaint/AMGN/runtime.md

 This webpanel will be hosted on your bot's host's IP address, and by default on port 8080 (though this can be changed in `network.yml`).
 The webpanel lives under the path /webpanel.
 So if hosting this locally, you can visit your bot's webpanel at http://localhost:8080/webpanel.
 This webpanel will let you changed all of the previously mentioned settings, `network.yml`, `permissions.yml` and `whitelist.yml`.
 Except for settings which you would need to restart the whole bot for, i.e. the webpanel settings.
 To use this, a user needs the `AMGN.webpanel.access` permission.
 They then log in- the login is handled by discord OAuth.

+For the webpanel to work, you need to provide `clientid`, `clientsecret` and `redirecturl` in your `network.yml`.
+These can be found in [the discord developer portal](https://discord.com/developers/applications) by finding your bot and clicking on "OAuth2".
+You will have options to copy/reset your client secret and id from here.
+You will then need to set a redirect here to point at the address you are hosting your bot on, followed by `/webpanel/redirect`.
+This will allow users to log in to your webpanel.
+This value needs to be set to the same value in `network.yml`.

 This is probably the easiest way to configure anything about your bot or a plugin.
 The global network settings and all installed plugins will appear on the left panel, and you can specify global settings or a specific guild at the top using the guild-selector.
 When you click on a plugin you will see all the options to configure the plugin, including whitelisting/blacklisting it in the guild, or switching to global or local settings.